smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 1. The user opens their web browser of choice
     *  This can be any modern web browser.
 Edge, Chrome, Firefox, Safari, etc.
-2. The user enters the web appliocations URL into the search/navigation bar.
+2. The user enters the web applications URL into the search/navigation bar.
 3. The web applications home page will be displayed to the user in the browser.
     *   If the user is using a browser which does not support Javascript an error message will be displayed
     *   If the browser fails to access the web application then it will display the appropriate error message